Understanding keyword harvesting

 Is Google Search Console the only tool to use?
 Absolutely not.
 You’ll need to complement your research by using a competitive intelligence toolset to help you discover more opportunities for the found keywords on the page and understand who from your competitors are positioning for prime pick phrases (how dare they!)

-Now, let’s review how to utilize SemRush to understand existing keyword harvesting and supercharge your on-page contextual research:
+Now, let’s review how to use Semrush to understand existing keyword harvesting and supercharge your on-page contextual research:

 Using an open source intelligence (OSINT) toolset such as SemRush, Ahrefs or SpyFu (and many others) is a mandatory step in an intelligent, holistic page optimization approach as these tools provide additional data points such as volume, keyword difficulty, intent and competitive density.
 This helps you prioritize keyword selection.
 Let’s review how it’s done in SemRush: